Emanuelvan/Vue-Api/README.md

 # Vue-Api
-Mix of Vue.js and a pokemon API
+Mix of Vue.js and RAWG.io API